lauslim12/intract-hotel-system/README.md

 * REST API for Database Usage (React-friendly)
 * Messaging System
 * User Interface
+* Add every dependency at `assets/vendors` to NPM, also the React.

 Future work:
 * Swap to CodeIgniter 4